Degree-degree correlations in random graphs with heavy-tailed degrees: Introduction

-The paper is organized as follows.
-We start with formal definitions of the sample correlation coefficient and the sample rank correlation in Section~\ref{sec-corr}.
-In Section~\ref{sec:linear_model} we study a model with linear dependencies and demonstrate that, when sample size grows to infinity, the sample correlation coefficient (assortativity) does not converge to a constant but rather to a random variable involving stable distributions.
-We also verify numerically that the rank correlation provides a consistent statistical estimator for this model.
-Next, in Section~\ref{sec:nonnegative} we prove that if random variables are heavy-tailed and non-negative, then the sample correlation coefficient never converges to a negative value.
+\chn{The paper is organized as follows.
+In Section~\ref{sec-corr} we start with the analysis of the sample \chn{Pearson} correlation coefficient and the sample rank correlation, \chn{Spearman's rho}, for a two-dimensional vector with heavy-tailed marginals.
+In Section~\ref{sec:linear_model} we present a simple model with an explicit linear dependence and show that, when the sample size grows to infinity, then Pearson's correlation coefficient does not converge to a constant but rather to a random variable involving stable distributions.
+We also verify analytically and numerically that the rank correlation provides a consistent statistical estimator for this model.
+Next, in Section~\ref{sec:nonnegative} we prove that if random variables are heavy-tailed \chn{with infinite second moment} and non-negative, then the sample \chn{Pearson} correlation coefficient never converges to a negative value.
 Thus, such sequence will never be classified as `disassortative'.
-We illustrate this result by an example of two nonnegative but negatively correlated random variables.
-This result is extended to random graphs in Section~\ref{sec-RGs}, where also numerical results are provided for assortativity coefficient and rank correlations in three different Configuration Models, and a Preferential Attachment graph.
+This result is extended to \chn{sequences of graphs} in Section~\ref{sec-RGs}, where we also obtain quite general convergence criteria in the infinite volume limit for the Pearson's correlation coefficient and the Spearman's rho.
+In Section \ref{sec-RG-exam} analytical results are provided for \chn{Pearson's} correlation coefficient and rank correlations in the configuration model and the Preferential Attachment model. \chn{We also present an adaptation of the configuration model that has strong negative degree-degree dependencies and prove that Spearman's rho converges to the theoretically justified negative value while Pearson's coefficient converges to zero.
+Furthermore, we construct an example, where Pearson's correlation coefficient converges to a random variable.} Numerical results are presented in Section~\ref{sec-num-res-RGs}.
+We close the paper in Section~\ref{sec:discussion} with a discussion on our results and possible extensions thereof.}